DenQ/iron-tree/README.md

   }
   tree.sort(compareById(false));  //Desc
   ```
-* **.move(criteria, destination)** Moves the desired branch or node to the node or branch of the destination, according to the criteria
+* **.move(criteria, destination)** Moves the desired branch or node to the node or branch of the destination, according to the criteria.
   * params
     * criteria(Node) - callback
     * destination(Node) - callback